 Thus, a home study is used to the advantage of both sides.
 The adoption agency gets to know the prospective parent(s) in detail – as individuals as well as, as a couple (in the case of couples) and this helps them in approving the PAPs.
 Through the home study, the agency also shares a lot of details and aspects regarding the background of the children who come into their care, the limitations of institutional care, the adoption process and different post-adoption issues, thus providing the PAPs with a better understanding of the whole adoption process.

 What is the difference between a home study and a home visit?

-The home study is the interview conducted by the social worker, appointed by the adoption agency – in its office.
+The home study is the interview conducted by the social worker, appointed by selected SAA.
 This is done to understand the family as a whole with special emphasis being on aspects such as their attitude towards and opinion of adoption.

 The home visit is when the representative of the adoption agency actually visits the home of the PAPs.
 The home visit report includes a physical description of the home, the accommodation which will be available for the adopted child, the type of neighbourhood, amenities in the house and the neighbourhood such as accessibility to market places, clinics/ hospitals, banks, schools, etc. and the standard of living of the couple as reflected by their home.

 A home study is conducted with every PAP (irrespective of whether the PAPs will be single parents or a couple) on a one-to-one basis, by a qualified social worker, appointed by the SAA.
 The home study is usually completed in a single sitting – at a stretch.
 Although it is a part of the formalities of the adoption procedure, the home study is conducted in an informal way so as to help the PAPs be comfortable enough to open up to the social worker and discuss different aspects to be covered, in a relaxed manner.

 The home study has two sections, namely the individual interview and the joint interview (for couples).